Stay Tuned! Information on the 17th Annual Driving the Message Contest will be available soon!

 Step 3 Release Form for Others:

-Every person photographed or who appears in your poster/video and who IS NOT submitting a Driving the Message release form (Step 2) must submit a Photo and Video Release Form.
+Anyone who appears in the entry but is NOT involved in its production must submit a Photo and Video Release Form.
 If the person is under 18 years of age, their parent or guardian must complete the form.
 They may not sign in place of their parent/guardian. https://www.t-driver.com/releaseform/

 OR, complete and return the paper release form.